WCPSS Wellness Policy

 - ground beef products (hamburgers, casseroles, or ground beef containing dishes)

 - venison in any form

-- unpasteurized milk or juices or products made with unpasteurized milk ( such as butter, cheese or ice cream) these foods have traditionally been involved in E. coli outbreaks and young children are particularly susceptible to this organism.
+- unpasteurized milk or juices or products made with unpasteurized milk ( such as butter, cheese or ice cream), as these foods have traditionally been involved in E. coli outbreaks.
+Young children are particularly susceptible to this organism.

 School booth manned by volunteers:

 - Seek a permit from the local health department for the stand.